Loganair

-Loganair is a Scottish regional airline headquartered at Glasgow Airport in Paisley, Renfrewshire, Scotland.
-The airline primarily operates domestic flights within the United Kingdom.
-It is the largest regional airline in Scotland by passenger numbers and fleet size.
+Loganair Limited is a Scottish regional airline headquartered at Glasgow Airport in Paisley, Renfrewshire, Scotland.
+Primarily operating domestic flights within the United Kingdom, the airline is the largest regional airline in the UK.

-In addition to its main base at Glasgow, it has hubs at Aberdeen, Edinburgh, Inverness and Newcastle upon Tyne airports.
+In addition to its main base at Glasgow, it has hubs at Aberdeen, Edinburgh and Inverness.
 It holds a United Kingdom Civil Aviation Authority Type A Operating Licence, permitting it to carry passengers, cargo and mail on aircraft with 20 or more seats.